Introduction to Integrated Marketing vs 360 Degree Marketing

 Even in times of crisis such as the Chennai floods that ravaged for weeks submerging the city, Ola cabs reached out to a larger community by deploying boats to ferry people in distress.
 The resultant coverage in the press and social media likes and shares will contribute to its brand building in the long run which no mass media coverage would have done.

-In Integrated Marketing vs 360 Degree Marketing, we have seen both Integrated marketing and 360 degree marketing have their advantages and it is not easily comparable to the other.
-In many industries, it will be better to use a mix of integrated marketing and 360 degree marketing activities, according to experts and analysts.
+In Integrated Marketing vs 360 Degree Marketing, we have seen both Integrated marketing and 360-degree marketing have their advantages and it is not easily comparable to the other.
+In many industries, it will be better to use a mix of integrated marketing and 360-degree marketing activities, according to experts and analysts.

 From the task of identifying a need and developing the product, pricing, and promotion, integrated marketing approach requires the use of the latest technology and new paradigm shifts that are taking place in business.
-Big data until recently a hype has now begun to be used to understand customer behaviour, spending patterns, differences and tastes which can be used to develop new products or services.
+Big data until recently a hype has now begun to be used to understand customer behavior, spending patterns, differences and tastes which can be used to develop new products or services.
 Big data will have a larger role in developing new products, innovating on existing ones and define new uses for existing products or services.

-For most purposes, integrated marketing and 360 degree marketing cannot be put into watertight compartments as there are some grey areas that overlap with each other.
+For most purposes, integrated marketing and 360-degree marketing cannot be put into watertight compartments as there are some grey areas that overlap with each other.
 The communication part is one of them, so is the data or database on which new ideas or target audience is worked out.

 Even as there are a plethora of opportunities to communicate with the consumers and target groups, each industry can choose what is relevant within the scope of integrated marketing efforts.
-For localized business, print media and BTL (Below the line) campaigns that involve the distribution of leaflets, putting up banners and hoardings and local TV campaigns may be appropriate while a consumer product sold across geographies need to have a comprehensive use of all the media.
+For localized business, print media and BTL (Below the line) campaigns that involve the distribution of leaflets, putting up banners and hoardings and local TV campaigns may be appropriate while a consumer product sold across geographies need to have comprehensive use of all the media.

-Both 360 degree and integrated marketing efforts can’t be run by a single department or a small group of individuals but require the expertise of data science, advertising, content, marketing, public relations and creative teams to deliver better results.
+Both 360 degree and integrated marketing efforts can’t be run by a single department or a small group of individuals but require the expertise of data science, advertising, content, marketing, public relations, and creative teams to deliver better results.

-In tune with the blending of various disciplines into integrated marketing, a few universities across the globe have started offering courses in integrated marketing at undergraduate and post graduate levels.
-They combine advertising, public relations, marketing and content management streams and the natural connections between them.
+In tune with the blending of various disciplines into integrated marketing, a few universities across the globe have started offering courses in integrated marketing at undergraduate and postgraduate levels.
+They combine advertising, public relations, marketing, and content management streams and the natural connections between them.
 Perhaps, such training can create leaders in integrated marketing who can build a team of differing talents.

 A decade ago, the American Association of Advertising Agencies had identified integrated marketing as the future for the success of any brand.
-From being a media planning tool, 360 degree has expanded to embrace the entire process of communicating with customers and prospects.
+From being a media planning tool, 360 degrees has expanded to embrace the entire process of communicating with customers and prospects.

-Here are some articles that will help you to get more detail about the Integrated Marketing vs 360 degree Marketing so just go through the link.
+Here are some articles that will help you to get more detail about the Integrated Marketing vs 360-degree Marketing so just go through the link.